 Stay Up to Date

-Choose Your Code Carefully
+Choose Plugin/Themes Carefully

 It is important to have a discerning eye when it comes to choosing the theme and plugins your site will use.
-Each addition also contributes more code to your site, which translates to more potential security flaws as well as additional pieces to maintain and update.
+Each addition to your site contributes more code, which translates to more potential security flaws as well as extra pieces to maintain and update.

 Not only are you more likely to have success with these plugins and themes overall, but these are also the most likely to respond quickly should a vulnerability be discovered.

 Enforce Two-Factor Authentication